blockonomics/wallet_service/readme.md

 Before using the API, start the server with: `python wallet_service_api.py` Default server will run in localhost PORT 8000

-To use the API, use the CLI commands to create a wallet and get or set the API password:
+Before using the API for the first time, use the CLI commands to create a wallet and get or set the API password:
 ```
+python wallet_service_api.py createWallet <wallet_password>
 python wallet_service_api.py getAPIConfig
 python wallet_service_api.py setAPIConfig api_password <password>
-python wallet_service_api.py createWallet <wallet_password>
 ```

 To get CLI help, run `python wallet_service_api.py -h`